ayonli/grpc-async/README.md

 A class instance holds its own internal state, for example, we can store some data in a property and use it whenever we need it.
-And we can use `this` keyword to access other methods inside the class.
+And we can use `this` keyword to access other methods inside the class (as the above example demonstrates).

 However, if we're going to use the class, make sure the following rules are
 honored: